taktam/taktam/README.md

-- Hi, I’m Tamas, software developer as freelancer
+- Hi, I’m Tamas, software developer
-- I work with microcontrollers (STM32 currently)
-- I program in C++ and Python
+- I program in C, C++ and Python
 - I often use the QT framework and the Visual Studio Code IDE
-- You can visit my website: https://takacs-elektronika.com/